 - b.
 Vice Chair: The vice chair serves as chair in the absence of the chair and assists as necessary in performing the council's executive duties.
-The vice chair also continues to fulfill the general roles that all council members fill, including representing the interests of his/her constituents. - c.
-Council Secretary: The council secretary assists sanctuary staff in performing administrative duties (recording or reviewing minutes or notes, tracking action items, drafting correspondence, etc.) as directed by the chair or vice chair.
-The secretary also continues to fulfill the general roles that all council members fill, including representing the interests of his/her constituents.
+The vice chair also continues to fulfill the same general duties of all council members, including representing the interests of their constituents. - c.
+Executive Officer: The executive officer manages day-to-day functions of the executive committee, such as crafting official council statements/documents, managing council communications, gathering information, maintaining records, supporting council meeting preparations, and assisting sanctuary staff with administrative functions (e.g. recording or reviewing council meeting minutes or notes, tracking council action items, etc.) as directed by the chair or vice chair.
+The executive officer also continues to fulfill the same general duties of all council members, including representing the interests of their constituents.